Prince William, Kate share emotional message after missing Palace event

-Prince William and Kate Middleton shared meaningful video with their statement day after skipping Buckingham Palace big event.
+Prince William and Kate Middleton shared meaningful video with their statement day after skipping a big event at Buckingham Palace.

-The Palace, along with the stunning video, wrote: "Thank you for everything you've done and continue to do."
+The couple, along with the stunning video, wrote: "Thank you for everything you've done and continue to do."

 The Earthshotprize released the video on its official Instagram with a note: "Not us thinking the first sound was a dinosaur Join @RobertIrwinPhotography and the @earthshotprize this #EarthDay for a game of Guess The Animal, and check out Earthshot's channel as they work to restore the beauty of the natural world."